William Allen White

 "Sheer luck put me into the newspaper business," he wrote in 1885.
 While a student in college, White sent three letters asking for a job - one to a grocer, one to a merchant and the third to the editor of the El Dorado paper.
 The grocer and merchant "knew my desultory ways and rejected me on suggestion.
 T.P.
 Fulton knew my father and took a chance."

 White was later a reporter in Lawrence and in 1892 went to work for The Kansas City Star as an editorial writer.
-Then, on June 1, 1895, he borrowed $3,000 to purchase The Emporia Gazette, where he remained for the remainder of his life.
+Then, on June 1, 1895, he borrowed $3,000 to purchase The Emporia Gazette, where he remained for the rest of his life.

 Around the Gazette office, everyone knew William Allen White affectionately as "The Boss."
 He, in turn, referred to his employees as "The Gazette family."
 White's office was located between the editorial and business departments.
-The employees tended to use the office as a short cut, which White encouraged.
+The employees tended to use the office as a shortcut, which White encouraged.
 He did have a private office in the building but rarely used it, preferring instead to be closer to his employees.

 White was a local figure in Emporia until 1896, when he wrote a sarcastic editorial, "What's the Matter with Kansas."
 The editorial was written after White engaged in a street corner debate with a local populist while waiting on a train bound for Colorado.
 The argument centered around the McKinley-Bryan campaign.
 The young editor took the Republican side and the Populist, reinforced by bystanders, the Bryan cause.